Severus Snape: In popular culture

 The character of Severus Snape has appeared in various animated parodies of Harry Potter.
 He is a starring character in Neil Cicierega's online Potter Puppet Pals parodies, and has a centric episode titled Bothering Snape.
 Also, the video The Mysterious Ticking Noise with the chorus "Snape, Snape, Severus Snape" was the winner for "Best Comedy" of the year 2007 at YouTube; it currently has over 170 million views.
-Snape is also parodied as Professor Santory Snapekin in Sluggy Freelance's webcomic entitled Torg Potter.
-In the first parody, Torg defeats a plot by Professor Snapekin to achieve ultimate power.
+Snape is also parodied as Professor Santory Snapekin in Sluggy Freelance's recurring series Torg Potter.
+In the first parody, Torg mistakenly thinks Professor Snapekin is plotting to achieve ultimate power.

 In a 2004 sketch on Saturday Night Live in which Lindsay Lohan appears as Hermione Granger, Snape is portrayed by Will Forte.
 Snape has also been parodied in UK television.
 Comic Relief released a story called Harry Potter and the Secret Chamberpot of Azerbaijan, in which Snape is played by Jeremy Irons.
 Snape appeared in a Harry Potter parody named "Louis Potter and the Philosopher's Scone" in Alistair McGowan's Big Impression show, played by Alistair McGowan himself.
 In the Harry Bladder sketches in All That, Snape appears as Professor Chafe (portrayed by Jeremy Rowley), whose legs were badly chafed, causing him to be unnecessarily mean.
 Many sketches feature students brewing potions that did silly things, like enlarge students' behinds, give males large breasts, or change people into bras.
 In a sketch comedy named "Cooking With..." on Australian TV series The Wedge, Snape is played by Anthony Ahern, and catches Harry and Hermione making love.
-In Team Starkid's A Very Potter Musical, Snape is played by actor Joe Moses.
+In Team Starkid's A Very Potter Musical, and its subsequent sequels A Very Potter Sequel and A Very Potter Senior Year, Snape is played by actor Joe Moses.